atomicxistence/MSSA_Exercise_7B/README.md

 > Create a military unit using inheritance

-For this project I decided to use interfaces to define the military unit objects as I already used abstract classes and virtual methods in the previous exercises.
-I also opted to use a Star Wars theme.
+For this project I decided to use interfaces along with abstract classes to define the military unit objects.

+*Imperial March Theme*